korthout/camunda-platform-rest-api/README.md

 # Camunda Platform REST API

-A REST API to interact with a [Zeebe](github.com/camunda/zeebe) cluster.
+A REST API to interact with [Camunda Platform 8](https://camunda.com/platform/).

 ## About